reesepathak/EmpiricalRiskMinimization.jl/docs/src/usage/regularizers.md

 # [Regularizers](@id usage_regularizers)

 Below we enumerate the regularizers implemented by ERM, and provide their mathematical definition.
-See the [validation page](@ref usage_regpath) for information about regularization paths.

 ## Mathematical definitions